 - The validity of a result or certificate

 - The reputation and credibility of JOIE Beaute

 - The qualification or the wider qualification’s community

-Malpractice may include a range of issues from the failure to maintain appropriate records or systems to the deliberate falsification of records in order to claim certificates.
-For the purpose of this policy, this term also covers misconduct and forms of unnecessary discrimination or bias towards certain groups of Learners.
+Malpractice may include a range of issues from the failure to maintain appropriate records or systems to the deliberate falsification of records to claim certificates.
+For this policy, this term also covers misconduct and forms of unnecessary discrimination or bias towards certain groups of Learners.

 DEFINITION OF MALADMINISTRATION

-Maladministration is essentially any activity or practice which results in non-compliance with Administrative Regulations and requirements and includes the application of persistent mistakes or poor administration within a Centre (e.g., inappropriate Learner records.)
+Maladministration is essentially any activity or practise which results in non-compliance with Administrative Regulations and requirements and includes the application of persistent mistakes or poor administration within a Centre (e.g., inappropriate Learner records.)

 EXAMPLES OF MALADMINISTRATION